jkoeh/WebDevBootCamp/Async/README.md

 }, 1000);
 ```

-##Event loop and Queue
+## Event loop and Queue
 ### What is the Queue?
 an order list of functions waiting to be placed in the stack. first in first out (FIFO)
 ### What is event loop and how does the queue work with the stack
 event loop is the functionality of javascript runtime that checks the queue when the stack is empty. if the stack is empty, the front of the queu is placed in the stack.

-this means in a code like following, it will pring 2 first than 1 because console.log("2") is placed on stack and the  console.log("1") is on the queue and will not be run until the stack is empty.
+this means in a code like following, it will print 2 first than 1 because console.log("2") is placed on stack and the  console.log("1") is on the queue and will not be run until the stack is empty.
 ```javascript

 setTimeout(function(){